dragan-nikolic/pytest_ex/04_custom_cmdline/README.md

 # Demo custom command line variables

-For info how to run the tests refer to the 01_pytest_hello.
+For info how to run the tests refer to the 01_pytest_hello readme file.

 ## Expected results